 Archeology digs and pioneer writings suggest that during the winter they lived in villages of semi-permanent plank or bark-covered structures.
 Captain Thomas Smith and James Cardwell both arrived in the winter of 1851-1852.
 Both described an Indian village of perhaps 100 people along Ashland Creek, located in the area that is now Lithia Park and the Plaza.
-According to one account, in 1853 the village leader called Tipsoe led his people away from the Ashland area to live near the Applegate River.

 First known Euro-Americans in the Rogue Valley

 In February 1827, Hudson’s Bay Company fur trapper Peter Skene Ogden led a party of 28 men and 100 horses northward over the Siskiyou Pass into the now-Ashland area.
 Ogden documented the area with the help of the local Shasta tribe.
 His group trapped as many as 500 beavers and other fur-bearing mammals along Bear Creek before continuing north to the Rogue River and beyond.